philcifone/ansible/README.md

 ### lxc-start.yml

 This is a baseline playbook for a Debian LXC container.
-Creates a container with the name "test".
+Creates an LXC container with the name "test", a vmid of 300, 1 CPU core, 512MB of both memory and swap, and an 8gb mount point on magellan (ZFS array).

 ### Container templates